-As healthcare providers become increasingly responsible for achieving population health goals, they require tools and strategies to identify the upstream socioeconomic factors that contribute to poor outcomes and higher costs.
-With this data, providers can transform care with integrated services to meet the needs of their patients, address SDOH, and demonstrate the value they bring to patients, communities, and payers.
+As healthcare providers become increasingly responsible for achieving population health goals, they require tools and strategies to identify the upstream socioeconomic factors contributing to poor health outcomes and higher costs.
+With this data, providers can transform care through integrated services to meet the needs of their patients, address SDOH factors, and demonstrate the value these services bring to patients, communities, and payers.